Saba-Burduli/ML.NET-project-/README.md

 ## ML Pipeline

-1. Load CSV data
+1. Load CSV training data (up to 1M rows)
-2. One-hot encode the car model
+2. One-hot encode the `Model` field
+3. Normalize numeric fields: `Year`, `Mileage`
-3. Combine features: `Model + Year + Mileage`
+4. Combine features: `ModelEncoded + Year + Mileage`
-4. Train using **SDCA regression**
+5. Train using the **FastTree regression** algorithm
-5. Evaluate and save the model
+6. Evaluate the model and save it to disk

 ---